-Eleanor Roosevelt National Historic Site 249 Albany Post Road Bellfield Headquarters Hyde Park, NY 12538 Mrs. Roosevelt used her "Val-Kill" estate as a personal retreat from her busy life.
-The pastoral setting of the cottage, built for her by FDR in 1925, includes fields, trees, swamps, and ponds.
-She also used the estate to entertain friends and dignitaries and to promote the many causes that interested her.
+Eleanor Roosevelt National Historic Site 249 Albany Post Road Hyde Park, NY 12538 Mrs. Roosevelt used Val-Kill as a personal retreat from her busy life.
+Val-Kill Cottage is the focal point of the historic site.
+It was originally built as a factory building for Val-Kill Industries and was converted to a home by Eleanor Roosevelt in 1937.
+Stone Cottage was built for her by FDR in 1925.
+The pastoral setting includes fields, trees, swamps, and ponds.
 Authorized May 27, 1977.

 Federal Hall National Memorial Manhattan Sites National Park Service 26 Wall Street New York, NY 10005 This graceful building is on the site of the original Federal Hall where the trial of John Peter Zenger, involving freedom of the press, was held in 1735; the Stamp Act Congress convened, 1765; the Second Continental Congress met, 1785; Washington took the oath as first U.S. President, and the Bill of Rights was adopted, 1789.
 Present building was completed in 1842 as a federal customs house.
 The statue of Washington on the steps of the building is by John Quincy Adams Ward.
+Designated as Federal Hall Memorial National Historic Site May 26, 1939; changed to Federal Hall National Memorial Aug.
+11, 1955.